 It seems appropriate to open a parenthesis about control.
 We, human, seem to have the tendency to feel in control even when not.
 This persists even where AI is already in control.
 If we take the example of Uber, where an algorithm is responsible for assigning drivers to their next mission.
 Years earlier, Amazon, YouTube and many other platforms were already recommending their users what to watch, listen to, buy, or do next.
 In the future, these types of recommendation algorithms are likely to only expand their application domain, as it becomes more and more efficient and useful for an increasing number of domains to incorporate the machine’s input in decision-making and management.
 One last important example is the automatic medical advice which machine learning is currently becoming very efficient at.
 Based on increasing amounts of medical data, it is easier and safer in many cases to at least base a medical calls, from identification of lesions to decisions to perform surgery, on the machine’s input.
 We reached the point where it clearly would not be ethical to ignore it.

 However, the impression of free will is not an illusion: in most examples of recommendation algorithms, we still can make the call.
 It becomes similar to choices of cooperation in nature.
-They are the result of a free choice (or rather, their evolutionary closely related analog), as the agent may choose not to couple its behavior to the.
+They are the result of a free choice (or rather, their evolutionary closely related analog), as the agent may choose not to couple its behavior to the other agent.

 Dobby is free